 Many online transfers are immediate, while others can take two to three days.
 Because of the quick turnaround time, it’s often worth paying the fees for online transfers.
 Another benefit is that online transfer services offer a good level of security.
 Many use Know Your Customer (KYC) practices to verify user identities.
 Additionally, most also protect your information with 128-bit SLL encryption and allow you to track your transactions.

 For more information, check out these international money transfer options:

 - CurrencyFair offers money transfers to over 150 countries and has exchange rates up to eight times cheaper than the banks, helping you avoid excessive bank fees.

 - Moneycorp offers foreign exchange and global payment services to individual and corporate customers in over 120 currencies.

 - Wise is an international money transfer provider available in 59 countries that offers transfers between cross-border bank accounts up to eight times cheaper than traditional banks.

 You can also use Monito’s online comparison tool to save on fees, obtain the best exchange rates, and find the cheapest option for your international money transfers.

 International money transfers in Qatar by traditional banks

 You will find that traditional banks are still the most popular way to make international money transfers in Qatar.
 This is because they are convenient and offer a good level of customer service.
-You can make these transactions in person at your local bank, online or through your bank’s mobile app.
+You can make these transactions in person at your local Qatari bank, online, or through your bank’s mobile app.